How To Survive Your Wedding When Your Parents Are Divorced

 ”

-Like Steph, Amanda also based the seating plan at the wedding around her parents' icy relationship, particularly her mum's wishes.
-"I specifically put them on different tables because we couldn't fit six parents on the top table – my mum, stepdad, dad, stepmum, mother-in-law and father-in-law – but also because my mum specified who she wanted to sit with, and that did not include my dad or stepmum," Amanda recalls.
+Like Steph, Amanda also based the seating plan at the wedding around her parents' icy relationship, particularly her mom's wishes.
+"I specifically put them on different tables because we couldn't fit six parents on the top table – my mom, stepdad, dad, stepmom, mother-in-law and father-in-law – but also because my mom specified who she wanted to sit with, and that did not include my dad or stepmom," Amanda recalls.

 Advertisement